-Dropping is defined as dropping an individual course or courses but not all courses in a term.
-Failure to attend a class does not constitute a drop.
+Dropping is defined as removing an individual course or courses from a student’s schedule/registration, but not removing all courses in a given term.

 - Courses can be dropped or added during drop/add without penalty.